 Message queuing allows applications to communicate by sending messages to each other.
 The message queue provides a temporary message storage when the destination program is busy or not connected.

-In this blog article, I will explain message queueing, what it is, how you can use it and benefits achieved for you when using it.
+In this blog article, I will explain message queuing, what it is, how you can use it and benefits achieved for you when using it.

 A queue is a line of things waiting to be handled - in sequential order starting at the beginning of the line.
 A message queue is a queue of messages sent between applications.
 It includes a sequence of work objects that are waiting to be processed.